godotengine/godot-website/collections/_article/godot-xr-progress-update-june-2021.md

 You can follow the work in this [draft PR](https://github.com/godotengine/godot/pull/49924).

-There are more optimisations we are looking at doing after we're done with subpasses, the one I'm personally looking most forward to is implementing Variable Rate Shading.
+There are more optimizations we are looking at doing after we're done with subpasses, the one I'm personally looking most forward to is implementing Variable Rate Shading.
 While VRS has various other applications, for XR this is a very efficient way to handle foviated rendering.

 # Godot 4 OpenVR prototype plugin